 What Kind of Addictions Does Group Therapy Help Treat?

-Most group therapy sessions will accept patients struggling with any kind of addiction.
-Addiction is a very broad term, considering there are several different kinds of substances individuals may be addicted to.
-Some of these addictions are inclusive of:
+Most group therapy sessions will accept members struggling with any kind of addiction.
+Substance abuse is a very broad, considering there are several different kinds of substances individuals may be addicted to.
+Some of these are inclusive of:

 - Alcohol addictions